Business owner organizing loan application documents at desk

 Bobby Friel, Basecamp Funding Founder

-Bobby Friel is the founder of Basecamp Funding, a business loan marketplace connecting business owners with 70+ lending partners across all 50 states.
-With over 20 years of experience in banking and mortgage lending, Bobby has reviewed thousands of loan applications and knows exactly what separates approvals from declines.
-Based in Colorado's Vail Valley, Bobby works with businesses from startups to $10M+ commercial acquisitions.
+Bobby Friel is the founder of Basecamp Funding, a commercial financing marketplace connecting established operators with a network of specialist lenders across all 50 states.
+With over 20 years in banking and finance, Bobby has seen what separates a prepared application from a declined one.
+Based in Colorado's Vail Valley, he works with operators from growing businesses to $20M+ commercial acquisitions.

 See What You Qualify For